St. Louis County Public Health & Human Services

 Addressing Community Needs

 The Community Health Assessment (CHA) and Community Health Improvement Plan (CHIP) is a cycle in which we collect and review data about our community’s health and use that information to plan public health initiatives.
 The community health assessment looks at the conditions in which we live, work, learn, and play.
 This helps us determine the priority health areas most impacting our community.
-In 2023, we collaborated with community members and partners to complete a 5 year community health assessment.
-In 2024, we will continue working with partners to determine priority health areas and develop a community health improvement plan, which includes identifying strategies that could make an impact over the next five years.
+In 2024, we finalized our health improvement plan priorities for the next five years, with a focus on three subject areas – mental health, substance misuse, and sexually transmitted infection prevention.
+To read more detail about our CHIP and our action plans, CLICK HERE to access the dashboard of activities.

 Click image to enlarge